Theory of Crystallization versus Vitrification: A Theory for Crystallization Time

 Figure~\ref{fig:arrow_eneqwithfits} shows the relaxation times $\tau_\mathrm{neq}$ as a function of temperature when quenched from different initial temperatures $T_i$, exhibiting Arrhenius behaviors with different energy barriers.
 To understand these relaxation behaviors, we plot the time-evolution of the persistence function $P(t)$ in Fig.~\ref{fig:arrow_persistnoneq} for instantaneous quenches from one particular high temperature ($T_i=0.180$) to lower temperatures.
 Note that as we quench to deeper temperatures, $P(t)$ develops a sequential staircase decay with different stages of relaxation.
 The staircase decay arises from the inherent distribution of relaxation timescales \citep{Sollich1999,Sollich2003}, which in turn arises due to hierarchical relaxations of pairs of excitations with their own energy barriers.
 During quenching, this distribution is non-stationary due to a decrease in the concentration of excitations as a function of time.
 Given the hierarchical nature of relaxation, the relaxation time for a pair of excitations separated by $\ell$ can be built from a single spin relaxation $\tau_1 \sim e^{\beta J_0}$ using the following relation

-where $n$ is an integer.
-A derivation of Eq.~\eqref{eq:liqrelax_timescale} can be found in Ref.~\citep{Hasyim2019} for the Arrow model, and Refs.~\citep{Sollich1999,Sollich2003} for the one-dimensional East model.
-Using Eq.~\eqref{eq:liqrelax_timescale}, one may rescale time $t$ in terms of the relaxation stages of the staircase as $\ln t = n\beta J_0$, which then allows the persistence function $P(t)$ to follow a master curve (see Fig.~\ref{fig:arrow_persistnoneq} inset).
+where $n$ is an integer; \ed{see SM \cite{Note1}, Sec.
+1.3}. \ed{A derivation of Eq.~\eqref{eq:liqrelax_timescale} for the simpler one-dimensional East model can be found in Refs.~\citep{Sollich1999,Sollich2003}.} Using Eq.~\eqref{eq:liqrelax_timescale}, one may rescale time $t$ in terms of the relaxation stages of the staircase as $\ln t = n\beta J_0$, which then allows the persistence function $P(t)$ to follow a master curve (see Fig.~\ref{fig:arrow_persistnoneq} inset).
 Since the relaxation time $\tau_\mathrm{neq}$ is given by the relation $P(\tau_\mathrm{neq})=1/e$, the energy barrier $E_\mathrm{neq}$ can be calculated by identifying the corresponding relaxation stage in the staircase decay.
 For quenching relaxations from high $T_i$, the inset in Fig.~\ref{fig:arrow_persistnoneq} shows a relaxation stage corresponding to $n\approx 2$, which then yields